 Who are the founders of Astrocent?

-PROF. LESZEK ROSZKOWSKI, PhD – physicist, leader of the Particle Theory Group at the National Centre for Nuclear Research in Otwock.
-Graduated in physics from the University of Warsaw, obtained his PhD from the University of California, Davis and his post-doctoral degree (habilitacja) from the Jagiellonian University.
+PROF. LESZEK ROSZKOWSKI, PhD – physicist, graduated in physics from the University of Warsaw, obtained his PhD from the University of California, Davis and his post-doctoral degree (habilitacja) from the Jagiellonian University.
 He also works at the Department of Physics and Astronomy at Sheffield University in the UK.
 He returned to Poland in 2011 as a recipient of FNP’s Welcome award.
 He is the initiator and chairman of the international COSMO conference series, a member of international advisory committees of the COSMO, IDM and DARK conferences, and a member of the editorial board of the journal Reports on Progress in Physics.
 Currently he holds the position of the chair of the National Board for Particle Astrophysics.
 He is also a frequent guest at CERN near Geneva.
 He is mainly interested in dark matter and, more broadly, in elementary particles as the solution to the mystery of dark matter, the Higgs boson and the new physics “beyond the Standard Model”.